Airtel Africa

-Airtel Africa plc, commonly known as (d/b/a) Airtel, is a multinational company that provides telecommunications and mobile money services in 14 countries in Africa, primarily in East, Central and West Africa.
+Airtel Africa plc is a British company that provides telecommunications and mobile money services in 14 countries in Africa, primarily in East, Central and West Africa.
 Airtel Africa is majority owned by the Indian telecommunications company Bharti Airtel.
 Airtel Africa offers mobile voice and data services as well as mobile money services both nationally and internationally.
 Airtel Nigeria is the most profitable unit of Airtel Africa, due to its cheap data plans in Nigeria.
 As of March 2019, Airtel had over 99 million subscribers in the continent.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.

 History

 MTN Group merger negotiations

 In May 2008, it emerged that Airtel was exploring the possibility of buying the MTN Group, a South Africa-based telecommunications company with operations in 21 countries in Africa and the Middle East.
 The Financial Times reported that Bharti was considering offering US$45 billion for a 100% stake in MTN, which would be the largest overseas acquisition ever by an Indian firm.
 However, both sides emphasised the tentative nature of the talks.
 The Economist magazine noted, "If anything, Bharti would be marrying up", as MTN had more subscribers, higher revenues and broader geographic coverage.
 However, the talks fell apart as MTN Group tried to reverse the negotiations by making Bharti almost a subsidiary of the new company.

 In May 2009, Airtel confirmed that it was again in talks with MTN and both companies agreed to discuss the potential transaction exclusively by 31 July 2009.
 Airtel said "Bharti Airtel Ltd is pleased to announce that it has renewed its effort for a significant partnership with MTN Group".
 The exclusivity period was extended twice up to 30 September 2009.
 Talks eventually ended without agreement.

 A solution was proposed where the new company would be listed on 2 stock exchanges, one in South Africa and one in India.
 However, dual-listing of companies is not permitted by Indian law.